I7-Examples/Zork/docs/source.txt

   else if the magic boat is in River5;
     move the magic boat to Dam Base;
     try looking instead;
   end if;
+else if the player is in the basket;
+  if the basket is in Volcano Near Small Ledge begin;
+    move the basket to Narrow Ledge;
+    try looking instead;
+  else if the player is in Volcano Near Viewing Ledge;
+    say "The ledge is too narrow to land on." instead;
+  else if the player is in Volcano Near WideLedge;
+    move the basket to Wide Ledge;
+  end if;
 end if;
 say "You cannot land from here." instead.
 Carry out launching:
   if the player is in the magic boat begin;
   if the magic boat is in Stream View begin;